From Boiling to Air-Fried, Every Method for Cooking Asparagus

 Place the prepared asparagus in a steamer basket over boiling water.
 Cover the basket and steam for 3–5 minutes, depending on the thickness of the asparagus.

-You can also steam asparagus in a Instant Pot.
+You can also steam asparagus in an Instant Pot.
 Simply place the trimmed asparagus stalks in a steaming rack, set inside your pressure cooker, and add a cup of water.
 Then press the steam button and set the cooking time to two minutes.

 Grilling Asparagus